 A metered-dose inhaler is a small, hand-held device filled with medicine.
-It helps deliver a specific amount of medication to your lungs.
-It is commonly used to treat asthma, chronic obstructive pulmonary disease (COPD) and other respiratory problems.
+It helps deliver a certain amount of medicine through your mouth and into your lungs.
+It is commonly used to treat breathing difficulty related to asthma, chronic obstructive pulmonary disease (COPD), and other respiratory problems.

 - Remove the cap and hold the inhaler upright.

 - Shake the inhaler.

 - Tilt your head back slightly and breathe out all the way.

 - Press down on the inhaler to release the medicine as you start to breathe in slowly.